ShubhamJagtap2000/Cross-site-Scripting/08 - XSS for IP and Port Scanning/README.md

 - A more detailed port scanner can be found [here](https://github.com/aabeling/portscan).
 - As previously stated, this page is a proof of concept, you can create scripts which have much more capability.

+# Used Payloads/Scripts

+- If you have missed, click **[here](https://github.com/ShubhamJagtap2000/Cross-site-Scripting/tree/main/08%20-%20XSS%20for%20IP%20and%20Port%20Scanning/Used%20Scripts)** to see which payloads are used in the above tasks.